Birder’s Guide to the Best Binoculars for Bird Watching

 So if you center the scope on the object that you’re interested in, you will have a good view of the bigger picture including the trees in the surroundings.
 In the example, if you center on the bird that would now look 8x bigger, you’d still get to see the forest backdrop spanning about 330 feet from one end to the other.

 With higher magnification, say a 12, you would see a bigger bird but fewer trees.
 That’s fine, of course, until the bird flies to another tree.
 You would then have to take the binoculars away to see where it flew.
-The best binoculars for bird watching will have an FOV of around 300 ft at 1000 yards, which is great for a hobby that involves locating birds and following their flight.
+An FOV of around 300 ft at 1000 yards would be great for a hobby that involves locating birds and following their flight.

 The eye relief is the distance from the outermost surface of the binocular’s eyepiece to the observer’s eyes.
 It is measured in millimeters.
 Within this distance, the observer will have optimum field of view.
 Beyond it, the observer will experience shorter FOV.